USN-Gjengen/USN-PRG/Step-by-step.md

 You will need to download the following libraries and place them in the root folder of this repository:
 - [EasyGraphics.java](https://dbsys.info/programmering/easygraphics/download/EasyGraphics.java), for compilation.
 (Right click and "save link as.." to download)
 - [EasyGraphics.jar](https://dbsys.info/programmering/easygraphics/download/easygraphics.jar), for syntax.
-- [JavaFX](https://gluonhq.com/products/javafx/), download the "SDK" and extract so you have the "javafx-sdk-17.x.x" folder placed into the root of this repository.
+- [JavaFX](https://download2.gluonhq.com/openjfx/17.0.1/openjfx-17.0.1_windows-x64_bin-sdk.zip), extract so you have the "javafx-sdk-17.0.1" folder placed into the root of this repository.

 ### **Extensions**
 To use Java in Visual Studio Code, it is highly recommended to install the following extension pack (endorsed by Microsoft)